ianduquette/dbops/DbOps/README.md

 1. Reduce refresh frequency if auto-refresh is implemented
 2. Check PostgreSQL server performance
 3. Verify network connectivity to database server

+### WSL Keyboard Issues (Fixed)

+**Problem**: In WSL environments, keyboard commands like 'q', 'n', 's', 'w', 'l' don't work when the session list has focus, but work fine in text views.

+**Root Cause**: Terminal.Gui handles key events differently between Windows and Linux.
+In Windows, unhandled keys bubble up to parent controls, but in Linux/WSL, ListView controls consume all key events by default.

+**Solution**: The application now uses a global `OnKeyDown` handler that captures key events before they reach focused controls, ensuring consistent behavior across all platforms.

 ## Development Notes